Strilanc/Strilanc.github.io/_posts/2015-04-27-Entangled-States-are-like-Unitary-Matrices.markdown

 **Conclusions and Notes**

-In non-entangled systems, the state acts like a matrix made by combining two complex ratios.
+In 2 qubit non-entangled systems, the state acts like a matrix made by combining two complex ratios.
 The ratios are controlled independently and orthogonally by operations on either side.

-In entangled systems, the state acts like a unitary matrix.
+In 2 qubit entangled systems, the state acts like a unitary matrix.
 All of the matrix coefficients are controlled by both sides, with overlapping effects.
 You can move effects between sides, if it's convenient, when designing circuits.
 Sides can undo or square each others' effects.

 Systems that are partially entangled, e.g. $\begin{bmatrix} 0.8 & 0 \\\\ 0 & 0.6 \end{bmatrix}$, can be understood as a linear combination of non-entangled and entangled.
 The non-entangled and entangled states are kind of like "Singular-Value-Decomposition basis states".
 Larger systems, with multiple qubits per party (but still just two parties), have more SVD basis states.
 The SVD is useful as a measure of entanglement because unitary operations preserve it.